-Kits and enclosures are now available in the store!
+TB2 and RED kits are available in the store

-The philosophy behind the Groovesizer project is twofold.
+The Groovesizer philosophy is twofold.
 The first is to provide a platform suitable for beginners to learn about the design and coding of microprocessor based electronic musical instruments.
 The second is to create DIY instruments with a unique voice and feature set, and that are capable of holding their own in the studio or on stage.